-If you are coming from Tokyo area, the train ride takes about 2.5 hours.
-If you leave in the morning you’re likely to arrive around lunchtime, so Omicho Market (近江町市場) is a great place to grab some food.
-From the main entrance of the Kanazawa station, you’ll want to board the LL route at Bus Stop #7 and get off the first stop at LL1 and you’ll find yourself at the market’s entrance.
+If you are coming from the Tokyo area, the train ride takes about 2.5 hours.
+If you leave in the morning, you’re likely to arrive around lunchtime, so Omicho Market (近江町市場) is a great place to grab some food.
+From the main entrance of Kanazawa station, board the LL route at Bus Stop #7.
+Get off the first stop at LL1 and you’ll find yourself at the market’s entrance.

-Omicho market has been around for close to 300 years and carries a huge variety of seafood and produce.
+Omicho market has been around for around 300 years and is renowned for its wide variety of seafood and produce.

-As Kanazawa is situated near the Japan Sea, it has an abundance of seafood that we don’t usually see in the U.S. One cool thing we saw was when the fishmonger scraped tuna meat off its bone to give to the crowd.
+As Kanazawa is situated near the Japan Sea, it has an abundance of seafood that we don’t typically see in the U.S. One cool thing we saw was when the fishmonger skillfully scraped tuna meat off its bone to serve to the crowd.

-Besides food stands, there are also flower shops and various stands that carried local specialty.
+Besides the food stands, there are also flower shops and various stands that offer local specialties.

 By the time we left the restaurant, there was a line with over 10 people waiting to get their piece of Kanazawa’s prized seafood.

 Omicho Market also has various food stalls offering tasty snacks and small bites to eat.
-One of the unique skewer we had was blow fish!
-My son’s been fascinated with blow fish since he was a little boy so he was super excited to try, and definitely a bit worried about being poisoned.
+One of the unique skewers we tried was blowfish!
+My son has been fascinated with blowfish since he was a little boy, so he was super excited to try, but a bit worried about being poisoned.
 Safe to say that the blowfish was properly prepared and safe to eat!

-One unique thing about the castle is its white lead tiles compared to black tiles you typically see on Japanese castles, which gives it more strength against snow.
+One unique thing about the castle is its white lead tiles compared to the black tiles you typically see on Japanese castles.
+These tiles have more strength and durability against the snow.

-Many of the building recreated on site was built using the traditional method by specialized craftsmen, and you can see the example of the castle wall dissected, showcasing the highly detailed construction techniques up close.
+Many of the buildings recreated on-site were built using the traditional method by specialized craftsmen.
+You can see an example of the castle wall dissected, showcasing the highly detailed construction techniques up close.

-There are free guides in English available on site and I highly recommend using them, as they can tell you about the history of Kanazawa and the powerful Maeda family that ruled it during Edo period.
+There are free guides in English available on site and we highly recommend using them.
+They tell you about the history of Kanazawa and the powerful Maeda clan family that ruled it during the Edo period.

 21st Century Museum of Contemporary Art (金沢21世紀美術館)

-You can learn more about the exhibits on display on the museum’s website.
+You can learn more about the current exhibits on display on the museum’s website.

-From Kanazawa station, get on the RL bus and get off at RL5 for Higashi Chaya (東茶屋街).
+From Kanazawa station, hop on the RL bus and get off at RL5 for Higashi Chaya (東茶屋街).

-As you walk on these streets between the machiya-style structure (traditional wooden townhouses), it takes you back in time.
+As you stroll along streets adorned with machiya-style structures (traditional wooden townhouses), it transports you back in time.

 There is also the Yasue Gold Leaf Museum (金沢市立安江金箔工芸館) where you can see how gold leaves are made.
-99% of gold leaves in Japan are made in Kanazawa today, including the ones used on Kinkakuji (金閣寺) in Kyoto.
-At the museum, you can see how the artisans make the golf leaf.
+99% of gold leaves in Japan are made in Kanazawa today and are used in iconic structures including Kinkakuji (金閣寺) in Kyoto.
+At the museum, you can see how the skilled artisans make the impressive gold leaf.
 Here is a video on YouTube showing their work.

 If you like to experience dinner with Geisha, you can check out more details at Kaikaro (懐華樓).

 Time for more exploration!
-Jump on to loop bus at RL5 and get off at RL12 to visit Myoryu-Ji (妙立寺), also known as Ninja Temple.
+Jump on to the loop bus at RL5 and get off at RL12 to visit Myoryu-Ji (妙立寺), also known as Ninja Temple.
 The entrance fee is 1200 yen for adults and just 800 yen for children.

-The temple was built in 1585 by Lord Maeda Toshiie and moved to current location by his son.
-Besides being a praying location for the Kaga Family (founded by Maeda Toshiie), the temple also served as a military outpost.
-Due to this reason, there are quite a few hidden trap doors and mechanisms built to confuse intruders.
+The temple was built in 1585 by Lord Maeda Toshiie and later moved to the current location by his son.
+Besides being a place of worship for the Kaga Family (founded by Maeda Toshiie), the temple also served as a military outpost.
+Due to this reason, numerous hidden trap doors, and mechanisms were built to confuse intruders.

-To fully enjoy the Ninja Temple, I recommend making a reservation beforehand because it’s a guided tour and they only accept certain number of visitors per tour.
+To fully enjoy the Ninja Temple, I recommend making a reservation beforehand because it’s a guided tour and they only accept a certain number of visitors per tour.

-To be completely honest, the temple was a strange experience for us.
-When you arrive, there is no reception area or a place to purchase ticket.
-You walk towards the temple from the main entrance and make a left at the end to find a small white intercom.
-You let them know you’re there for your appointed time and they’ll ask you to wait if you’re early.
+To be completely honest, our visit to the temple was rather unusual and puzzling.
+When we arrived, there was no reception area or a place to purchase our tickets.
+We had to walk towards the temple from the main entrance and make a left at the end to find a small white intercom.
+Through the intercom, we let them know we were there for our appointed time.

 Then we were asked to remove our shoes before entering the temple.
-They’ll collect the admission fee from you at the time (cash only).
-If you have young children, you will need to bring their passports to prove they are elementary school age to qualify for children’s price.
-They asked me 3 times (during the phone reservation, on the intercom, and when purchasing the ticket) about the children’s passport which I thought was strange.
+They collected the admission fee from us at that time and please note that it is cash only.
+We were asked to show our children’s passports to prove they are elementary school age to qualify for children’s prices.
+They asked us 3 times (during the phone reservation, on the intercom, and when purchasing the ticket) about the children’s passports.

-My children really enjoyed it and it was fascinating to think of why there was a need to build such deceptive mechanisms at the time.
+Despite all the unconventional hiccups, our children enjoyed it and it was fascinating to think of why there was a need to build such deceptive mechanisms at the time.

 Nishi Chaya – Western Tea House District (西茶屋街)

-After visiting the Chaya, delve further back into the rich history of Kanazawa by visiting Samurai houses in Nagamachi Samurai District (長町武家屋敷跡).
-You can easily reach Nagamachi by hopping back on to RL12 and get off at RL14.
+After visiting the Chaya, delve further back into the rich history of Kanazawa by visiting Samurai houses in the Nagamachi Samurai District (長町武家屋敷跡).
+You can easily reach Nagamachi by hopping back on to RL12 and getting off at RL14.

-Of the samurais’ houses, the one we visited was the Nomura-ke (Nomura Family’s Residence, 野村家).
+Of the samurai’s houses, the one we visited was the Nomura-ke (Nomura Family’s Residence, 野村家).
 There’s an entrance fee of 500 yen for adults, 400 yen for high school students and 250 yen for younger children (as of 2023).

-We can walk inside the house to admire the Edo artifacts of the Nomura family, who lived here for ten generations.
-The house has ceilings made of Japanese cypress and exquisite paintings on sliding door panels were created by Maeda’s painter.
+Inside the house, you can walk around and admire the Edo artifacts of the Nomura family, who lived here for ten generations.
+The ceilings are made of Japanese cypress and the exquisite paintings on the sliding door panels were created by Maeda’s painter.
 They showcase the artistic and architectural beauty of that time.

-The Nomura house has a beautiful garden that was ranked one of the best in Japan by Michelin Guide.
-The garden is small, but features many characteristics of Japanese gardens, including a 400-year-old Japanese bayberry, waterfall and pond, and various stone features like bridge and lanterns.
+The Nomura house also has a beautiful garden that was ranked one of the best in Japan by the Michelin Guide.
+The garden is small but features many characteristics of Japanese gardens, including a 400-year-old Japanese bayberry, a waterfall and pond, and various stone features like bridges and lanterns.

 As you walk around between the mud walls of Nagamachi and tour Nomura House, you can imagine the life of a samurai during that time.

-You can either walk to the Oyama Jinja Shrine (尾山神社) or take the loop bus at RL14 and get off at RL15 and walk backwards.
+You can either walk to the Oyama Shrine (尾山神社) or take the loop bus at RL14 and get off at RL15 and walk backward.

-Oyama Jinja Shrine is known for its unusual gate.
-The towering gate was designed by a dutch architect back in 1875, with a mixture of Japanese, European, and Chinese architectural influences.
+Oyama Shrine is known for its distinctive gate, which was designed by a Dutch architect back in 1875, combining a mixture of Japanese, European, and Chinese architectural influences.
 It’s also free to enter and explore!

-There is also a beautiful garden with ponds and bridges on site that dates back to late 1500’s.
-Oyama Jinja Shrine is dedicated to Maeda Toshiie, with a large statue of him as well as his wife’s image carved into a stone on the grounds.
+There’s also a beautiful garden with ponds and bridges on site that dates back to the late 1500s.
+Oyama Shrine holds special significance as it’s dedicated to Maeda Toshiie.
+You can see a large statue of him as well as his wife’s image carved into a stone on the grounds.

 Staying and Eating in Kanazawa